FAQ

 Course Requirements

-Outside of attending classes, what other course requirements are there for the BSc (Hons)?
+Outside of attending classes, what other course requirements are there for the BSc (Hons) in Integrative Counselling and Psychotherapy?

-Because the BSc (Hons) is an IACP-recognised course, the following requirements apply:
+Because the BSc (Hons) in Integrative Counselling and Psychotherapy is an IACP-recognised course, the following requirements apply:

 Outside of attending classes, what other course requirements are there for the MSc in Pluralistic Counselling and Psychotherapy?